mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 };
 ```

-The best thing here is that the file is plain JavaScript!
-We export the configuration object, and declare inside of it the `entry` point of the application, the `module` name (required if we use IIFE bundle), we declare that we want to have `sourceMap`, and the set of plugins that we want to use.
+Great thing about this configuration file is that it is pure JavaScript!
+We export the configuration object, and declare inside of it the `entry` point of the application, the `module` name (required if we use IIFE bundling), we also declare that we want to have `sourceMap`s, and the set of plugins that we want to use.

-This is the last tricky part of the configuration!
 We use the `nodeResovle` plugin for rollup in order to hint the bundler that we want to use node-like module resolution.
-Once the bundle finds import like `@angular/core`, it'll go to `node_modules/@angular/core` and read the `package.json` file.
-Once it finds property clled `main:jsnext`, the bundler will use the file pointed as value of it.
+Once the bundler finds import like `@angular/core`, for instance, it'll go to `node_modules/@angular/core` and read the `package.json` file there.
+Once it finds property called `main:jsnext`, the bundler will use the file set as its value.
 If such property is not found, the bundler will use the file pointed by `main`.

-The problem comes that RxJS is distributed as ES5 by default.
-In order to handle this problem, for bundling the required RxJS operations we'll use the package `rxjs-es`, which is already [available in `package.json`](https://github.com/mgechev/angular2-rollup-build/blob/master/package.json#L38).
-After installing this module, we need to make sure that the module bundler will use `rxjs-es` instead of `rxjs` in `node_modules`.
+A problem comes that RxJS is distributed as ES5 by default.
+In order to deal with this problem, for bundling the required RxJS operations we'll use the package `rxjs-es`, which is already [available in `package.json`](https://github.com/mgechev/angular2-rollup-build/blob/master/package.json#L38).
+After installing this module, we need to make sure that the module bundler will use `rxjs-es` instead of `rxjs` from `node_modules`.
 This is exactly what the purpose of the `rollupNG2` plugin is - to translate all the `rxjs/*` imports to `rxjs-es/*` ones.

 Alright, now if we run: